tripleaceme/Data-Engineering-Projects/Mongo_MySQL/Readme.md

 ## Description

-This project involves using Pandas to analyze a dataset from MongoDB.
+This project involves generating fake data and then moving the data from MongoDB to MySQL.
 The tasks include data cleaning, feature generation, and storing the output in a MySQL database.

 ## Technologies Used

 - **Data Source**: MongoDB
 - **Data Analysis**: Pandas
 - **Database**: MySQL
+- **Analysis**: PyGWalker

 ## Project Structure